Effortless Power from a Proper Right Arm Release

 You can either work with physics or you can work against it.
 It's your choice, but obviously one's way more efficient than the other.

 As I'm coming through, my hands actually come in very soft.
 This is not like a forced flip rotation.
 I'm just stopping my body and allowing my arms to do this.
-You can see my right palm is facing the camera.
+You can see my trail palm is facing the camera.
 I come into impact, they're now parallel to each other and perpendicular to the camera, and now they rotate and release on the other side.

 That's mostly this motion.
 Kind of like a forehand in tennis or ping pong.
 This is way more efficient than this ever will be.
 It's basic physics and biomechanics 101.
 Obviously, one takes way more work.

 What you're learning to do is get your arms to be rotating.
 It's not just a flip here at impact.
-They're gradually rotating throughout the entire swing.
+They're gradually rotating throughout the entire golf swing.
 This is really, really important.
 We've talked about it.
 There's a video called "Squaring the Face Early," and I talk about how the face starts to square at the top of the downswing.
 You don't come into impact and then try and flip it.

 That's what most higher handicaps do.
 They come in with the face really open and then they try and flip the face over really quick so the rate of rotation through impact is very, very fast, whereas a good player is squaring it early and that rotation is very gradual and constant.